 WatchProper Flossing Technique

-No matter how thoroughly you brush, your toothbrush physically can't reach the surfaces between your teeth.
-That's where most cavities form and where gum disease begins — which is why flossing is just as important as brushing.
+The surfaces between your teeth are where most cavities form and where gum disease begins, and no matter how thoroughly you brush, your toothbrush physically can't reach them.
+That's what makes flossing just as important as brushing.
 The catch: flossing the wrong way is almost as ineffective as not flossing at all.

-Done correctly, flossing daily removes the plaque that builds up between teeth and along the gumline before it can harden into tartar.
-That's the difference between an easy hygiene visit and the start of gum disease.
+Get it right and daily flossing clears the plaque that collects between teeth and along the gumline before it can harden into tartar.
+That habit is the difference between an easy hygiene visit and the start of gum disease.

-If you find traditional floss awkward, ask your hygienist about alternatives — floss picks, water flossers, and interdental brushes can all be effective when used consistently.
+Traditional floss feeling awkward?
+Ask your hygienist about alternatives.
+Floss picks, water flossers, and interdental brushes can all be effective when used consistently.
 Bring it up at your next cleaning and we'll help you find what works for you.

 Want the full story on Exams & Cleanings?